mjgreen145/reveal.js/README.md

 - Safari CORS Hell
 - IE11 - Only options in <select> /
 - WebComponentReady - which is part of polyfill

-Whats next: - RG
+- Polyfil can be complex and can caused unresolved style jumping - see video Whats next: - RG
 - Polyfill - conditional
 - Perf testing